By Jonathan Berg

 hinder those who wanted to take something

-forward make a name for themselves.
+forward and make a name for themselves.

 opportunity that Joseph Chamberlain arrived